Counterfactual inference in sequential experiments: Problem set-up and algorithm

-for some \emph{fixed unknown} function $\lfun^{(a)}$.
-For the sequential experiments motivating our work, the unit latent factors can account for the unobserved unit-specific traits, while the latent time factors encode time (and action)-specific causes that might correspond, e.g., to unobserved societal changes.
-Putting this together with \cref{eq:model_mc}, we conclude that our observation model is given by
+for some \emph{fixed but unknown} function $\lfun^{(a)}$.
+For the sequential experiments motivating our work, the unit latent factors can account for the unobserved unit-specific traits, while the latent time factors encode time-specific causes that might correspond, e.g., to unobserved societal changes.
+Our model allows the non-linearity, the unit and time factors to vary treatment $a$.
+Putting this together with \cref{eq:model_mc}, we conclude that our counterfactual model is given by

 In particular, $\lunit^{(a)}$, and $\ltime^{(a)}$ capture the heterogeneity of counterfactuals for a given treatment $a$ across units and time respectively, while $\lfun^{(a)}$ allows for a different non-linear function across treatments.
-We highlight that \cref{eq:model_mc_complete} is a flexible non-parametric model as it does not assume the knowledge of the non-linear function $\lfun^{(a)}$, and puts no parametric assumption on the noise distribution.
+We highlight that \cref{eq:model_mc_complete} is a flexible non-parametric model as it does not assume the knowledge of the non-linear function $\lfun^{(a)}$ and puts no parametric assumption on the distributions of latent factors and the noise variables.
 This functional form generalizes the classical (i) non-linear mixed effects model, and (ii) bilinear latent factor model in causal panel data, which we now discuss.